 Other alternatives

-Vindaloo curry powder is somewhat hotter than Madras curry powder, which means that you may want to omit any scotch bonnet pepper that the recipe requires.
-As with the Madras curry powder, you may also want to add allspice since it does not usually show up in vindaloo curry blends.
+Vindaloo curry powder is somewhat hotter than Madras curry powder, so, again, you may want to omit any scotch bonnet pepper that the recipe requires.
+As with the Madras curry powder, you’ll also want to add allspice since it does not usually show up in vindaloo curry blends.